Understanding Ectopic Pregnancies and Pregnancy Health

 Another hardship of becoming a gestational carrier is to remember that the baby you are carrying is not yours and some of the aspects for prenatal care are up to the parents-to-be.
 However, remembering that you are giving life to a couple that cannot do it on their own is an amazing feeling!
 Helping a couple or individual enter parenthood is a gift that can only be given by a certain number of people.

 Choosing another person to carry your child can be overwhelming, so it’s normal to feel anxious even months after you’ve made your decision and even after the embryos have been transferred.
-However, the best thing you can do for yourself, your partner, your gestational carrier, and your baby is to relax.
+However, the best thing you can do for yourself, your partner, your gestational carrier, and your baby is to simply relax.

+Understanding what the process is like from all aspects is the first step toward understanding what treatment plan is right for you and your family.
 Using a gestational carrier is a big decision, requiring time, financial, and emotional commitments on the part of everyone involved.
 However, though the process can get stressful at times, a good match between parents-to-be and their gestational carrier can result in a long-lasting friendship and a healthy baby!

 Schedule an appointment with Red Rock Fertility Center today and start discussing your options!